lmanc/portfoliomanager/README.md

 ## No-sell Rebalance

-In order to perform a sell rebalance, simply run:
+In order to perform a no-sell rebalance, run:
 ```python
 from degiroportfolio import DegiroPortfolio
 from portfolio_manager import PortfolioManager